Background

 The problem in the UAE was not a lack of diversity.

-UAE is a country where more than 70% of the population are expats from all over the world, although most of the working class were from Philippines, India, Pakistan and Bangladesh.
+The UAE is a country where more than 70% of the population are expats from all over the world, although most of the working class were from the Philippines, India, Pakistan, and Bangladesh.

-Things got better as the minority started going abroad for higher education - they opened their horizons, studying with people from various backgrounds as they completed their course, some of whom I met in the UK while pursuing my masters, who admitted that they had racial biases prior to coming here.
+Things got better as the minority started going abroad for higher education.
+Throughout their studies, they encountered people from all walks of life, some of whom I encountered in the UK while pursuing my master’s, who admitted to harbouring racial prejudices before arriving.

 As a consequence, foreign universities have opened branches in the UAE and children from my background are not spat at by wealthy Arab kids sitting in a school bus next to theirs.